AI portfolios and the future of hiring designers

 How to run a whiteboard activity to reveal a designer’s true potential

-Whiteboard activities have become a staple in design interviews — especially for UX and product designers.
+Whiteboard activities have become a staple in design interviews especially for UX and product designers.
 Done well, they give you a window into how a candidate thinks, collaborates, and approaches problems.
 But here’s the catch: done poorly, whiteboard activities can feel intimidating, biased, or even like free work.
-That’s not good for the candidate […]
+That’s not good for the candidate experience […]

 Want better design candidates?
 Start with a better job description